 Tuition and funding

-The Johnson-Shoyama Graduate School offers at least ten scholarships, minimum five awarded at each campus, to MPA applicants.
+The Johnson Shoyama Graduate School offers at least ten scholarships, minimum five awarded at each campus, to MPA applicants.
 Scholarships will be awarded to students based on academic standing.
 To be eligible for a scholarship, students must be enrolled in the school on a full-time basis.
-All complete applications received by February 1, will automatically be considered for funding.
+All complete applications will be considered for funding.

 Tuition information is accurate for the current academic year and does not include student fees.
 For detailed tuition and fees information, visit the official tuition website.

 Master of Public Administration (M.P.A.)

 - Language Proficiency Requirements: Proof of English proficiency may be required for international applicants and for applicants whose first language is not English.
 A minimum overall TOEFL score of 86 is required with a minimum score of 20 in each area, or a minimum overall IELTS score of 6.5 with a minimum score of 6.0 in each area, or another approved test as outlined in the College of Graduate and Postdoctoral Studies Academic Policies.